 Recording case allocation

-3.109 In most cases the caseworker who completed the assessment will also undertake the investigation.
-Once the proposal to investigate has been issued, the caseworker should, therefore ensure Case Allocated' as completed.
+3.105 In most cases the caseworker who completed the assessment will also undertake the investigation.
+Once the proposal to investigate has been issued, the caseworker should ensure the box for 'Case Allocated' is completed.

 Approving decisions